Trade ties in focus as Iran's Rouhani begins Iraq visit

 The Europeans have promised to help firms do business with Iran as long as it abides by the deal.
 Iran has itself threatened to pull out of the 2015 deal unless EU powers demonstrably protect its economic benefits.

-Reporting by Ahmed Rasheed; Writing by Parisa Hafezi and Ahmed Aboulenein; Editing by John Stonestreet
+Reporting by Ahmed Rasheed; additional reporting and writing by Parisa Hafezi in Dubai; Editing by John Stonestreet